 Cosmetically sensitive breast surgery

-he breast surgeons at NewYork-Presbyterian Brooklyn Methodist Cancer Center offer evaluation and treatment for breast lumps, abnormal mammograms, nipple discharge, and breast cancer.
+The breast surgeons at the Weill Cornell Medicine Meyer Cancer Center at NewYork-Presbyterian Brooklyn Methodist Hospital offer evaluation and treatment for breast lumps, abnormal mammograms, nipple discharge, and breast cancer.
 They perform breast cancer surgery with your appearance in mind, operating with increased surgical precision and working to remove the tumor effectively while reducing scarring and incision size.
 This approach is called oncoplastic surgery.
 We are committed to achieving the best cosmetic results for our patients.

 Offering all types of breast cancer surgery

 Our surgeons perform breast-conserving surgery (lumpectomy), sentinel node biopsy (to remove the smallest number of lymph nodes required to assess cancer spread), and mastectomy (including skin-sparing mastectomy and nipple-sparing mastectomy, which preserve the breast skin and nipple when possible).
 Your surgeon will let you know which breast surgery options are best for you.
 In all cases, we use the Enhanced Recovery After Surgery (ERAS) protocol, using techniques that limit the use of opioids to control pain after lumpectomy and mastectomy.